IMF's Lagarde calls for 'wise' taxes to foster greener fuels

 BERLIN International Monetary Fund chief Christine Lagarde called on Monday for tax reforms to be included in a global climate deal to raise incentives for consumers to reduce their energy consumption and to boost demand for cleaner fuels.

-In an opinion piece for German daily Die Welt, Lagarde said the price of greenhouse gas emissions should be at the centre of efforts to tackle climate change.
+In an opinion piece for German daily Die Welt, Lagarde said the price of greenhouse gas emissions should be at the center of efforts to tackle climate change.

 "With a fairer carbon price, energy savings will be encouraged and demand strengthened for cleaner energy sources and 'greener' investments," Lagarde wrote, adding price changes could be achieved via energy taxes.